Wheketere, Shortfinned Squid, Calamari, Squid, Gould's Squid

 All risk assessments are conducted by an independent third party.
 The process only takes a few days and includes opportunities for management groups and the government to provide input and peer review.

 The information presented on this page is extracted from the independent species Risk Assessment Report.

 Component 1 of the risk assessment looks at the health of the population of target species including the current fishing effort and estimates a risk of overfishing.

-The Ministry for Primary Industries report that because of the short life span and rapid growth of arrow squid, it is not possible to estimate the biomass prior to the fishing season.
+The Ministry for Primary Industries reports that because of the short life span and rapid growth of arrow squid, it is not possible to estimate the biomass prior to the fishing season.
 Moreover, the biomass increases rapidly during the season and then decreases to low levels as the animals spawn and die.
-It is therefore not possible to calculate reliable yield estimates from historical catch and effort data for a resource which has not yet hatched, even when including data which are just one year old.
+It is therefore not possible to calculate reliable yield estimates from historical catch and effort data for a resource that has not yet hatched, even when including data that are just one year old.

 Bycatch and ecosystems

 Component 2 of the risk assessment looks at the risks around bycatch species and other environmental impacts of the fishery.